Dereje1/The-Weather/README.md

 # The-Weather
-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/Dee73/pen/EXmXVY.

 FreeCodeCamp - Project#4

+User Stories:
-User Story: I can see the weather in my current location.
+>I can see the weather in my current location.

-User Story: I can see a different icon or background image (e.g. snowy mountain, hot desert) depending on the weather.
+>I can see a different icon or background image (e.g. snowy mountain, hot desert) depending on the weather.

-User Story: I can push a button to toggle between Fahrenheit and Celsius.
+>I can push a button to toggle between Fahrenheit and Celsius.